curiousoffice/playbook/README.rst

 You should never have your face on more than two stories at a time.
 Work is done in a feature git branch.
 When a designer or developer creates a pull request for their feature branch, they move the story to the Code Review column.
-Any reviewers "put their face on it" while reviewing.
+All reviewers must "put their face on it" while reviewing.

 Biweekly Retrospective
 ----------------------

-Once every 2 weeks, everyone in the project meets in-person or via video conference.
-This is an opportunity for the entire team to discuss achievements, hurdles, and concerns with the goal of everyone leaving excited and empowered for the week of work to come.
+Once every 2 weeks, everyone involved on a the project meets in-person or via video conference.
+This is an opportunity for the entire team to discuss achievements, hurdles, and concerns.
+The goal is that everyone leaves feeling excited and empowered for the week of work to come.

 The agile buddy runs this meeting aiming to:

 - Understand how the team feels about last week's progress and what's to come.
-Ask each team member from both sophilabs and the client, "How did you feel about last week?
-How do you feel coming into this week?"
-This is less a recap of the completed work (a better place being during daily standup) and more a pulse of how each person feels.
-Take notes.
+Ask all team members from both sophilabs and the client, "How did you feel about last week?
+How do you feel going into this week?"
+This is less of a recap of the completed work (a better place for a recap being during daily standups) and more a check of how each person feels about the current project.
+Take notes
 - Have each member of the team voice any risks or concerns; after everyone has had the opportunity to bring these up, work together as a group to mitigate these concerns.
 Encourage everyone to voice the same concerns even if they've already been mentioned; it helps prioritize what the team is most concerned about and should spend the most time fixing.
 This is an opportunity to discuss how to improve the process and product we're building together.
-Note who had which concerns and track how we'll be addressing these concerns.
+Note who had which concerns and track how we'll be addressing these concerns
 - Celebrate success.
-Review the work that shipped last week, showing the actual product, and congratulate those who made it happen.
+Review the work that shipped last week, showing the actual product, and congratulate those who made it happen
 - After the retro is done, share the notes with the team and ensure anything actionable from the retro is captured.
-This allows teammates to view progress, understand how feelings on the project change over time, and accomplish anything we set out to do given the outcomes of the retro.
+This allows teammates to view progress, understand how feelings on the project change over time, and accomplish anything we set out to do given the outcomes of the retro

 Based on the answers to these questions, we record our plans in the task management system:

-- Archive the two-week previous sprint.
+- Archive the two-week previous sprint
 - Review product design priorities.
-Pull what we estimate to be an appropriate amount for this week into the Backlog.
+Pull what we estimate to be an appropriate amount for this week into the Backlog
 - Review bugs.
 Pull any important bugs into the Backlog and prioritize them at the top of the queue before everything else.
-We want to always be fixing what's broken first.
+We want to always be fixing what's broken first
 - Review engineering and refactoring tasks.
-Pull stories into the Backlog based on what the designers and developers believe is appropriate given the previously stated product design and bug tasks.
+Pull stories into the Backlog based on what the designers and developers believe is appropriate given the previously stated product design and bug tasks
-- Re-sort the entire Backlog according to priority.
+- Re-sort the entire Backlog according to priority

 The task management system is the canonical repository for plans.
 When things are only said on the phone, in person, in emails that don't include the whole group, or in one-on-one chats, information gets lost, forgotten, or misinterpreted.
 The problems expand when someone joins or leaves the project.

-We could be called "aggressive" with our approach cutting features, budgets, and schedules.
-It's hard to say "no." "No" is usually not well-received.
-There's a reason someone requested the feature.
+We could be called "aggressive" with our approach to cutting features, budgets, and schedules.
+It's hard to say "no." as it is usually not well-received.
+There's a reason someone requested a specific feature.
 We have to battle sometimes in the face of "yes".
 We do so armed with knowledge of `the history of software success and failure<http://blog.codinghorror.com/the-long-dismal-history-of-software-project-failure/>`_: in 2004, only 34% of software projects were considered successes.
-The good news is that was 100% better than the stats in 1994.
+The good news is that that was 100% better than the stats in 1994.
 "The primary reason is the projects have gotten a lot smaller."
 Few software projects fail because they aren't complicated enough.
 Saying "no" means keeping the software we're building as simple as possible.
 Every line of code we write is an asset and a liability.

 Simple software, once launched, is better suited to meeting the demands of customers.
-Complex software, if it ever launches, is not as able to respond to customer demands quickly.
+Complex software, if it ever launches, is less capable to respond to customer demands quickly.

 Product Design